 Why choose OHNI?

 OHNI provides experts in their field whose number one concern is your successful outcome.
 Both doctors are fellowship-trained and board-certified.
 We feel that it is equally important to treat your voice and maintain a normal appearance.
-In an effort to achieve this result, Dr. Gupta and Dr. Hamilton have merged their individual areas of expertise to provide superior results.
-During your time at OHNI, you will have direct access to Dr. Gupta and Dr. Hamilton at all times both before and after your procedure, not residents or fellows.
+In an effort to achieve this result, our laryngologist and Dr. Hamilton have merged their individual areas of expertise to provide superior results.
+During your time at OHNI, you will have direct access to your doctors at all times both before and after your procedure, not residents or fellows.

 Can my procedure be performed on the weekend or evening?